AdaCore/spark2014/lrm/source/subprograms.rst

    * **Requirement:** An entity that may be updated on a call to a subprogram may not be referred to by distinct names within that subprogram.

-     **Rationale:** Flow analysis specifications are presented and analysed in terms of names rather than the entities to which those names refer.
+     **Rationale:** Flow analysis specifications are presented and analyzed in terms of names rather than the entities to which those names refer.

 #.
 Semantics: